Loghub: A Large Collection of System Log Datasets for AI-driven Log Analytics: Related Work

 \section{Related Work}

 \textbf{Logging Practice}.
 In practice, there is a lack of rigorous guide and specifications on developer logging behaviors.
 To address this problem, a line of recent empirical research has focused on studying the logging practice of high-quality software~\cite{barik2016bones, chen2017characterizing, fu2014developers, li17ESEa, pecchia2015industry, yuan2012characterizing, yuan2012conservative}.
-Additionally, AI-powered strategic logging practice has also been widely studied in recent years with a focus on "where to log" and "what to log". \textit{Where-to-log}: In our previous work~\cite{zhu15learningToLog}, we proposed a "learning to log" framework, which provides guidance on whether developers should put logging statement in a code snippet. \textit{What-to-log}: Li et al.~\cite{li17ESEb} developed an log verbosity level suggestion technique based on ordinal regression model.
-In \cite{he2018characterizing}, we characterize the natural language descriptions in logging statements and explore the potential of automated description text generation for logging statements.
-AI-powered strategic logging practices is an important component in AI-powered log analytics, where different practice will lead to different software logs in runtime.
+Additionally, AI-based logging decisions have also been widely studied in recent years with a focus on "where to log" and "what to log". \textit{Where-to-log}: The work~\cite{zhu15learningToLog} proposed a "learning to log" framework, which provides guidance on whether developers should put logging statement in a code snippet. \textit{What-to-log}: Li et al.~\cite{li17ESEb} developed an log verbosity level suggestion technique based on ordinal regression model.
+He et al. \cite{he2018characterizing} characterizes the natural language descriptions in logging statements and explore the potential of automated description text generation for logging statements.
+AI-based strategic logging practices is an important component in AI-driven log analytics, where different practice will lead to different software logs at runtime.

 \textbf{Log Compression}.
 Different from general natural language text, software logs have specific inherent structure (e.g., many logs are printed by the same logging statement).
 Thus, to achieve better compression rate, compression approaches specialized for log files have been well studied~\cite{MLC-9, MLC-18, MLC-5, MLC-11, MLC}.
 For example, Comprehensive Log Compression (CLC)~\cite{MLC-9} and Differentiated Semantic Log Compression (DSLC)~\cite{MLC-18} identify repetitive items by domain knowledge.
-Multi-level Log Compression (MLC)~\cite{MLC} detects redundant texts in log files by dividing log messages into groups based on text similarity.
+Logzip~\cite{liu2019logzip} extracts redundant log templates using log parsing technologies, which improves over existing compression tools such as gzip.
+The work \cite{wei2021feasibility} further improves logzip with a more efficient implementation for compressing huge logs in cloud systems.
+Beyond compression, CLP~\cite{rodrigues2021clp} and Loggrep~\cite{wei2023loggrep} achieve more search efficiency on compressed log data without decompression.
+Logreducer~\cite{yu2023logreducer} detects log hot spot in the runtime to avoid saving massive and redundant logs.
 All the datasets in loghub can facilitate the evaluation of log compression approaches.